-The following is a list of error messages printed by the operating systems:
+The following is a list of error messages printed by the operating system.
+An '' indicates that the error will not terminate the processing of commands when s reads from a bs-area:

-error message: meaning: area error input/output error during area loading or the print-command is trying to print a word outside corestore area reserved area reserved by another process area unknown area not described correctly in catalog or area name incorrect base illegal incorrect use of the bases remedy: examine your use of the project, user, login- and base-command bs claims exceeded bs claims not available; the process is removed remedy: create the process with "smaller" claims bs device unknown device name does not exist remedy: examine your use of the bs-command catalog error input/output error during catalog lookup or catalog system not initialized device reserved device reserved by another process remedy: wait until the device is not reserved device unknown device number does not exist remedy: use the correct device-number input aborted the buffer from the console has been received with an abnormal status remedy: send the command line to s once more name unknown name does not exist in "susercat" remedy: create an entrance in "susercat" with the given name no areas area process description not available remedy: use the area-command no buffers messages buffers not available remedy: use the buf-command no core storage area not available remedy: use the size-command no entries in maincat the number of temporary entry claims are not available in the main catalog remedy: create the process with less temporary entries no internals internal process descriptions not available remedy: use the internal-command not allowed command forbidden from this console, system under initialization or state of process does not permit this command not implemented process unknown prog name unknown the program name is not visible from the catalog base of the internal process remedy: examine your use of the user-and base-commands program too big program size or entry point exceeds primary storage area remedy: use the size-command optional command not assembled remedy: use the proc-command process does not exist syntax error illegal command syntax (or e.g. timeout)
+error message: meaning: area error input/output error during area loading or the print-command is trying to print a word outside corestore area reserved area reserved by another process area unknown area not described correctly in catalog or area name incorrect base illegal incorrect use of the bases remedy: examine your use of the project, user, login- and base-command bs claims exceeded bs claims not available; the process is removed remedy: create the process with "smaller" claims bs device unknown device name does not exist remedy: examine your use of the bs-command catalog error input/output error during catalog lookup or catalog system not initialized device reserved device reserved by another process remedy: wait until the device is not reserved device unknown device number does not exist remedy: use the correct device-number illegal cpa the specified value was negative or in the range 2-7 or greater than the top address of the internal storage.

+illegal relocation the logical address space of the process is not within the max physical address space 0-8388606 remedy: use the relocate command to change the logical address space input aborted the buffer from the console has been received with an abnormal status remedy: send the command line to s once more name unknown name does not exist in "susercat" remedy: create an entrance in "susercat" with the given name no areas area process description not available remedy: use the area-command no buffers messages buffers not available remedy: use the buf-command no core storage area not available remedy: use the size-command no entries in maincat the number of temporary entry claims are not available in the main catalog remedy: create the process with less temporary entries no internals internal process descriptions not available remedy: use the internal-command not allowed command forbidden from this console, sys- tem under initialization or state of pro- cess does not permit this command not implemented optional command not assembled process unknown process does not exist remedy: use the proc-command prog name unknown the program name is not visible from the catalog base of the internal process remedy: examine your use of the user- and base-commands program too big program size or entry point exceeds primary storage area remedy: use the size-command syntax error illegal command syntax